easonmath/easonmath.github.io/_pages/about.md

 - X1: Any commercial advertisements.
 - X2: {Abbreviation of the first name: S.-N.}$$\,\cap\,$${Completed PhD in Mathematics at Uni DuE}$$\,\cap\,$${Last name: Tung}.

-  - If you (especially women) receive an email from this person (or anyone connected to him), we — all the students who know him — strongly recommend that you ignore it, no matter what he says.
+  - If you (especially women) receive an email from this person, we—all the students who know him—strongly recommend that you ignore it.
 Any response tends to lead to endless disturbances.
-I feel truly sorry for the kind people around me.